44bits/awesome-opensource-documents/README.md

 # Awesome Open Source Documents

 This is not a list of free programming books.
-This is a curated list of open source or open source licensed documents, guides, books which can read, use, modify, translate, distribute and even rewrite under their license.
+This is a curated list of open source or open source licensed documents, guides, books which can read, use, modify, translate, redistribute and even rewrite under their license.

 ## Book Template